rust-lang/book/second-edition/src/ch14-04-installing-binaries.md

 ## Installing Binaries from Crates.io with `cargo install`

 The `cargo install` command allows you to install and use binary crates locally.
-This isn't intended to replace system packages; it's meant to be a convenient way for Rust developers to install tools that others have shared on crates.io.
-Only packages which have binary targets can be installed, and all binaries are installed into the installation root's *bin* folder.
-If you installed Rust using *rustup.rs* and don't have any custom configurations, this will be `$HOME/.cargo/bin`.
-Add that directory to your `$PATH` to be able to run programs you've gotten through `cargo install`.
+This isn’t intended to replace system packages; it’s meant to be a convenient way for Rust developers to install tools that others have shared on crates.io.
+Only packages which have binary targets can be installed, and all binaries are installed into the installation root’s *bin* folder.
+If you installed Rust using *rustup.rs* and don’t have any custom configurations, this will be `$HOME/.cargo/bin`.
+Add that directory to your `$PATH` to be able to run programs you’ve gotten through `cargo install`.

-For example, we mentioned in Chapter 12 that there's a Rust implementation of the `grep` tool for searching files called `ripgrep`.
+For example, we mentioned in Chapter 12 that there’s a Rust implementation of the `grep` tool for searching files called `ripgrep`.
 If we want to install `ripgrep`, we can run: